This Stash review includes updated features and pricing for 2022.

 During certain time periods, you can potentially earn up to 2% Stock Back ® from some of your purchases.
 Stash investors enrolled in the Stash+ plan can earn 2x back on their purchases with the Stock-Back® Card.4

-Learning to invest with Stash
+Learning to Invest With Stash

 One of the areas that Stash shines is that it teaches new investors how to invest.
 Next to the perceived high cost of investing, a lack of knowledge prevents a lot of new investors.
 The Stash investing platform actively works to break down this barrier.